 The National Institute of Dance Medicine and Science has six nationwide partners that form the core of the Institute; these are Birmingham Royal Ballet, One Dance UK, The Royal Ballet, Trinity Laban Conservatoire of Music and Dance, University of Birmingham and University of Wolverhampton (click on their names to be directed to their websites for more information):

-Birmingham Royal Ballet’s commitment to dancers’ healthcare and well-being is well recognized through its investment in its unique and state of the art in-house dance medicine facility, The Jerwood Centre for the Prevention and Treatment of Dance Injuries.
-With a comprehensive multidisciplinary team it has set a standard for dance healthcare provision in the UK.
-It provides services to dancers from outside the Company as well as athletes from a number of Olympic and professional sporting bodies, and will continue to do so under the NIDMS.
-Birmingham Royal Ballet has demonstrated an on-going commitment to enhancing the understanding of dance injuries through research.
-In partnership with Prof Matt Wyon, University of Wolverhampton, and Dr John Brooks, Injury Analyst from England Rugby RFU, it has developed an extensive injury audit tool that will inform the basis of the National Epidemiological Study with the NIDMS.
+Birmingham Royal Ballet Company’s commitment to dancers’ healthcare and wellbeing is well recognized through its investment in its unique and state of the art in-house dance medicine facility, The Jerwood Centre for the Prevention and Treatment of Dance Injuries.
+With a comprehensive multidisciplinary team, it has set a standard for dance healthcare provision in the UK.
+It provides services to dancers from outside the Company as well as athletes from several Olympic and professional sporting bodies and will continue to do so under the NIDMS.
+Birmingham Royal Ballet Company has demonstrated an on-going commitment to enhancing the understanding of dance injuries through research.
+In partnership with Prof Matt Wyon, University of Wolverhampton, and Dr John Brooks, Injury Analyst from England Rugby RFU, it has developed an extensive injury audit tool that will form the basis of the National Epidemiological Study with the NIDMS.

 The University of Wolverhampton is one of the world’s leading dance science and medicine research establishments.
-Under the direction of Prof Matthew Wyon and Prof Yiannis Koutedakis, research at Wolverhampton has been at the forefront of dance medicine and science since 2000.
+Under the direction of Prof Matthew Wyon, research at Wolverhampton has been at the forefront of dance medicine and science since 2000.
 It has a strong culture of post-graduate provision offering an MSc Dance Science and research degrees in dance science and medicine.
 It has over 650sqm of laboratory space with a wide range of diagnostic and interventional equipment.
-The University of Wolverhampton already has strong working and research relationships with numerous dance institutions in the UK, Europe and the Americas.
-The University of Wolverhampton contributes dance science expertise to the applied and research endeavours of the NIDMS with particular expertise in physiology.
+The University of Wolverhampton already has strong working and research relationships with Birmingham Royal Ballet, Royal National Orthopedic Hospital and Trinity Laban Conservatoire of Music and Dance as well as other institutions in Europe and the Americas.

 The clinical partners are integral in the establishment of further NHS dance injury clinics and support the ongoing work and mission of the NIDMS partners.